raimohanska/nulzzzblog/2013_12_15_Mocha_on_Monads.md

 ## Mocha on Monads

-The challenge in testing a browser application with Mocha is that the application behaves asynchronously because of things like page transitions and AJAX.
+The challenge in testing a browser application with [Mocha](http://visionmedia.github.io/mocha/) is that the application behaves asynchronously because of things like page transitions and AJAX.
 This means that the test code often has to wait for some condition before continuing.
 And, as we all know, Javascript doesn't have threads and thus we cannot block when we wait.
 This means we need to use callbacks.

-And because writing asynchronous code is tough, the test writer avoids it and favors writing tests synchronously except when absolutely necessary.
+And because writing asynchronous code is tough, the test writer (me) avoids it and favors writing tests synchronously except when absolutely necessary.
 And sometimes they write a test synchronously even if the application actually behaves asynchronously.
 And often they get away with it, because the test passes.
 Until it doesn't.
 It may, for instance, pass on Chrome in 99% of the cases.
-But when you have a hundred test cases, that's not going to be enough
+But when you have a hundred test cases, that's not going to be enough.

 And when something that used to be synchronous becomes asynchronous, shit will really hit the fan if the tests were sloppy.
 In my experience this happens quite often.
 For example, you add an AJAX call somewhere.
 Bang!

 Mocha supports asynchronous testing for sure.
 You can use callback-style functions in your `before`s and `it`s.
-When you need to perform a long sequence of (possibly asynchrous) operations, you may use a library such as [zhain](https://github.com/mtkopone/zhain) and youre a bit better off.
+When you need to perform a long sequence of (possibly asynchrous) operations, you may use a library such as [zhain](https://github.com/mtkopone/zhain) and you're a bit better off.

-But you still can't beat the convenience of the normal synchronous Javascript blocks, when it comes to passing any state from one of your async operations to another.
+But you still can't beat the convenience of normal synchronous Javascript blocks, when it comes to passing any state from one of your async operations to another.
 You will end up with code looking like this.

 ```js
   findElement("#loginForm button") (function(button) {